nTafirei/Agent-Orchestrator-Public/README.md

 driverClassName=org.hsqldb.jdbc.JDBCDriver<br/>
 <br/>

-If you choose to use MYSQL of PostGreSQL, then <br/>
+If you choose to use MYSQL or PostGreSQL, then <br/>
 Create a database using the settings in <br/>
 {ROOT_DIR}/tomcat11/webapps/orchestrator/WEB-INF/classes/mysql-hikari.properties or <br/>
 {ROOT_DIR}/tomcat11/webapps/orchestrator/WEB-INF/classes/postgres-hikari.properties<br/>
 <br/>

-To change the database platform, change this line in<br/>
+To change the database platform, change this line<br/>
-{ROOT_DIR}/tomcat11/webapps/orchestrator/WEB-INF/classes/spring-config.xml
 ```
    <import resource="hsqldb-spring-db.xml"/>
 ```
+<br/>in {ROOT_DIR}/tomcat11/webapps/orchestrator/WEB-INF/classes/spring-config.xml

 <br/>
 Next